leanstacks/spring-data-fundamentals/README.md

 The branch named `transactional-entity` contains the source code illustrated in the episode [Abstracting Common Transactional Attributes into a Mapped Superclass with Spring Data JPA](https://youtu.be/_s6THdyyfN8?list=PLGDwUiT1wr693flGbjtm0WoB_722X6lNc).

+#### reference-entity

+The branch named `reference-entity` contains the source code illustrated in the episode [Abstracting Common Reference Data Attributes into a Mapped Superclass with Spring Data JPA](https://youtu.be/xfgwrJmF8nY?list=PLGDwUiT1wr693flGbjtm0WoB_722X6lNc).

 ## Languages